Supporting LGBTQ+ & Gender-Diverse Youth

 Child Welfare Information Gateway

-Child Welfare Information Gateway has developed a comprehensive collection of resources to support child welfare workers serving the LGBTQ+ youth population, including resources for LGBTQ+ youth in out-of-home care and resources offering support and guidance for LGBTQ+ youth and their families.
-Their resource collections include the following topics:
+Child Welfare Information Gateway has developed a comprehensive collection of resources to support child welfare workers serving the LGBTQIA2S+ youth population, including resources for LGBTQIA2S+ youth in out-of-home care and resources offering support and guidance for LGBTQIA2S+ youth and their families.
+Explore the Information Gateway’s Equity for LGBTQIA2S+ Individuals resource collection, including:

 Family Acceptance Project